JeremieGourdon/I18N-Helper/README.md

 -   **Live Translation Updates**: Simply work as you normally would.
 The extension monitors changes to your translation files and updates them in real time.
 -   **Key Autocompletion**: Start typing a translation key within your code to see suggestions based on existing keys.
 -   **Hover to View Translations**: Move your cursor over a translation key to view its current value in a small popup.
+-   **Create new translation keys**: Open the quickFix menu and select the option "Create new translation key".
+A prompt will be open for each i18n file present in the translation folder.

 ## Configuration